ystv/website2020/README.md

 ## Layout

-`/planDesign` - Plan the project overview `/planMethod` - Plan the specifics of a website component `/schemaStructure` - Create the database
-`/schemaData` - Initialise the database (add in data) `/schemaMigrate` - Migrate the database from an old schema `/utilFiles` - Repeated config files like docker, nginx etc.
+`/plan-design` - Plan the project overview `/plan-method` - Plan the specifics of a website component `/db-init` - Initialise the database and schemas `/schema-structure` - Create the tables `/schema-migrate` - Migrate the database from an old schema

 ## Initialising